Russia

-Russia, (Note: Россия, /ru/) or the Russian Federation, (Note: Российская Федерация) is a country in Eastern Europe and North Asia.
+Russia, (Note: Россия, /ru/) or the Russian Federation, (Note: Российская Федерация, /ru/) (Note: The names 'Russia' and 'Russian Federation' are declared by the constitution to be co-equal.) is a country in Eastern Europe and North Asia.
 It is the largest country in the world, spanning eleven time zones and sharing land borders with fourteen countries.
-(Note: The fourteen countries bordering Russia are Norway and Finland to the northwest; Estonia, Latvia, Belarus and Ukraine to the west, as well as Lithuania and Poland (with Kaliningrad Oblast); Georgia and Azerbaijan to the southwest; Kazakhstan and Mongolia to the south; China and North Korea to the southeast.
-Russia also shares maritime boundaries with Japan and the United States.
-Russia also shares borders with the two partially recognised breakaway states of South Ossetia and Abkhazia that it occupies in Georgia.)
-With over 140 million people, Russia is the most populous country in Europe and the ninth-most populous in the world.
-It is a highly urbanised country, with sixteen of its urban areas having more than 1 million inhabitants.
-Moscow, the most populous metropolitan area in Europe, is the capital and largest city of Russia; Saint Petersburg is its second-largest city and cultural centre.
+(Note: The fourteen countries bordering Russia are Norway and Finland to the northwest; Estonia, Latvia, Belarus and Ukraine to the west, as well as Lithuania and Poland (with Kaliningrad Oblast); Georgia and Azerbaijan to the southwest; Kazakhstan and Mongolia to the south; and China and North Korea to the southeast.
+Russia also shares maritime boundaries with Japan and the United States, as well as borders with the two partially recognised breakaway states of South Ossetia and Abkhazia that it occupies in Georgia.)
+With a population of over 140 million, Russia is the most populous country in Europe and the ninth-most populous in the world.
+It is a highly urbanised country, with three-fourths of its population living in urban areas.
+Moscow, the most populous metropolitan area in Europe, is the capital and largest city of Russia, while Saint Petersburg is its second-largest city and a major cultural centre.

-Human settlement on the territory of modern Russia dates back to the Lower Paleolithic.
-The East Slavs emerged as a recognised group in Europe between the 3rd and 8th centuries AD.
-The first East Slavic state, Kievan Rus', arose in the 9th century, and in 988, it adopted Orthodox Christianity from the Byzantine Empire.
-Kievan Rus' ultimately disintegrated; the Grand Duchy of Moscow led the unification of Russian lands, leading to the proclamation of the Tsardom of Russia in 1547.
-By the early 18th century, Russia had vastly expanded through conquest, annexation, and the efforts of Russian explorers, developing into the Russian Empire, which remains the third-largest empire in history.
-However, with the Russian Revolution in 1917, Russia's monarchic rule was abolished and eventually replaced by the Russian SFSR—the world's first constitutionally socialist state.
-Following the Russian Civil War, the Russian SFSR established the Soviet Union with three other Soviet republics, within which it was the largest and principal constituent.
-The Soviet Union underwent rapid industrialisation in the 1930s, amidst the deaths of millions under Joseph Stalin's rule, and later played a decisive role for the Allies in World War II by leading large-scale efforts on the Eastern Front.
-With the onset of the Cold War, it competed with the United States for ideological dominance and international influence.
-The Soviet era of the 20th century saw some of the most significant Russian technological achievements, including the first human-made satellite and the first human expedition into outer space.
+Human settlement on modern Russian territory dates back to the Lower Paleolithic.
+The emergence of the East Slavs as a prominent group in Europe between the 3rd and 8th centuries AD led to the establishment of Kievan Rus' in the 9th century, which adopted Orthodox Christianity from the Byzantine Empire in 988.
+Following the disintegration of Kievan Rus' in the 12th century, the Grand Principality of Moscow became the dominant Russian principality and led the unification of Russian lands during the late medieval period, culminating in the formation of the Tsardom of Russia in 1547.
+By the early 18th century, Russia had expanded vastly through conquest, annexation, and the efforts of Russian explorers.
+It was proclaimed as the Russian Empire in 1721, which became the third-largest empire in history.
+The Russian Revolution of 1917 led to the abolition of the Russian monarchy and the creation of the Russian SFSR, the first socialist state.
+Following the Russian Civil War, Russia became the largest and principal constituent of the newly established Soviet Union in 1922.
+Amidst rapid industrialisation in the 1930s, millions died under Joseph Stalin.
+The Soviet Union played a decisive role for the Allies in World War II by leading large-scale efforts on the Eastern Front.
+During the Cold War, it emerged as a superpower and competed with the United States for geopolitical dominance.
+The Soviet era saw some of the most significant Russian technological achievements, including the first human-made satellite and the first human expedition into outer space.